Written By: Brandon LimOn October, 23 2019 - 9 MINUTE READ

 We hope that from this article, you feel encouraged to continue your lifelong learning journey with us at TaF.tc.
-If you have any queries, do feel free to reach out to me, Brandon, at 8778 0324.
+If you have any queries, do feel free to reach out to my colleague, Benjamin, at 8778 0182.

 Picture this: You start a new role, work full time, and take classes for free.
 It almost sounds too good to be true.